Asia's biggest film fest opens as a shadow of its usual self

 The Busan International Film Festival (BIFF) usually sees a host of stars and industry players from Asia and elsewhere descend on the port city for 10 days of critical consideration and financial deal-making.

-But strict conditions imposed this year because of the pandemic mean there will be no opening ceremony, and no red-carpet parades, after-parties or outdoor fan events.
+But strict conditions imposed this year due to the pandemic mean that while socially-distanced screenings are taking place, there are no opening or closing ceremonies, no red-carpet parades, no after-parties or outdoor fan events.

-The fact it is taking place at all, however, is a bonus, as many international festivals have gone online-only and some -- such as Cannes -- have been cancelled altogether.
+Even so the fact it is taking place at all contrasts with the many international festivals have gone online-only, while some -- such as Cannes -- have been cancelled altogether.

-This year marks the festival's 25th anniversary and comes after home-grown director Bong Joon-ho's historic Oscar win for the dark comedy "Parasite" in February -- the first time a foreign-language film has won top accolades.
+This year marks BIFF's 25th anniversary and comes after home-grown director Bong Joon-ho's historic Oscar win for the dark comedy "Parasite" in February -- the first time a foreign-language film has won top accolades in Hollywood.

 Around 190 movies will be shown at this year's festival and only once each, compared to the typical 300-odd films played multiple times -- an 80 percent cut in total screenings.

-Those attending will have to wear masks, while social distancing will be enforced by making available only a quarter of theatre seats.
+Viewers have to wear masks and only a quarter of theatre seats are being made available.

+A trickle of moviegoers -- outnumbered by staff -- made their way into the Busan Cinema Center for the first shows on Wednesday, where hand sanitisers, QR codes and temperature screening were mandatory on the way in.

+"It's a shame that it's been scaled down so much," said Busan resident and festival regular Ahn Tae-jeong, 30.
+"I'm very down that I'm going to miss a lot of movies that I wanted to watch."

 "We are doing our very best to offer what's most essential while following Covid-19 safety measures," BIFF programme director Nam Dong-chul told AFP.